RITHIKASRI240/One-stop-Personalized-Career-and-Education-Advisor-/README.md

 +----------------------------------+

 ---

-## OUTPUT
+# OUTPUT

-Registration Page successfully developed for the One-Stop Personalized Career and Education Advisor system.
+Dashboard Page successfully developed for the One-Stop Personalized Career and Education Advisor system.